FusionRico/news_finder/README.md

 3-	load etag for each data source in the input csv file 4-	request the news with newspaper and parsing
 5-	data export
-6-	repeat the process number 1 but we add the etag in the request
+6-	repeat the process from point 1 but we add the etag in the request

 Duplicates